pmdevita/vredditshare/Readme.md

 ### Gif Host Library

-v3 of GifReversingBot introduces the new Gif Host Library, a new implementation of the code used to describe gifs and hosting websites.
+v3 of vredditshare introduces the new Gif Host Library, a new implementation of the code used to describe gifs and hosting websites.
 It aims to share as much code as possible between the sites, reducing implementation efforts as well as surface area for bugs.
 Hosts define several properties such as how to parse their links, upload capabilities,and limits.
 Instead of hard coding where the bot should upload gifs for every host, it is now decided dynamically through